-Croatia: EBRD was wrong about HPP Ombla, environmental NGO claims victory22.
-January 2014. / SEE Energy News
+Croatia: EBRD was wrong about HPP Ombla, environmental NGO claims victory, SEE Energy News

 EBRD admitted he was wrong by approving the loan without having completed an environmental impact assessment.